 MCAT Exam and Scores

-In addition to submitting transcripts, personal statements, and applications, students who wish to attend medical school in the United States are required at most universities to take a computer-based standardized test called the Medical College Admission Test (MCAT).
+In addition to submitting transcripts, personal statements, and applications, students who wish to attend med school in the United States are required at most universities to take a computer-based standardized test called the Medical College Admission Test (MCAT).

 Read Shorelight’s guide to other standardized tests >